LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

 threads.
 The ``_loop`` part of each execution policy name indicates that the indexing in the associated portion of the mapping will use a block-stride loop.
-This is useful to guarantee that the policy will work for any tensor regardless of size in each coordinate dimension.
+This is useful to guarantee that the policy will work for any array regardless of size in each coordinate dimension.

-.. note:: A GPU device kernel body expressed as a C++ lambda expression
-          requires the ``__device__`` decoration.
-This can be inserted directly, as shown here, or using the ``RAJA_DEVICE`` macro.
-          Using the RAJA macro provides flexibility and portability since it turns off the device decoration if the code is compiled with CUDA (or HIP) disabled.

 To execute the kernel with a prescribed mapping of iterations to a thread-block using RAJA, we could do the following: